GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

 Your shell is now ssh'ed into the server.
 You will need to leave this shell connected in order to maintain the ssh port tunnel, so open another shell to start up the client.

+If you have a firewall, you will need to open this port.

-## Client Setup
+## Setup on Client node

-1. Edit your `.bashrc`, or create another intializations file, that includes the lines:
+1. Edit your `.bashrc`, or create another intialization file, to include the lines:

    ```
    export GS_HOME=`pwd`
    export PATH=$GS_HOME/bin:$PATH
    ```

    these will be needed to use tODE.

-2. From the server installation, copy the server specificaion file to the client.
+2. From the server installation, copy the server specification file to the client.
 This file is

    `$GS_HOME/sys/local/sessions/<myServerNodeName>`